(as of 10:00 am, September 8, 2020)

 - Fundy Tidal Interpretive Centre – The trails and the viewing platform at Fundy Tidal Interpretive Centre are open to visitors.
 The interpretive centre and washrooms are open from 9 am to 4 pm daily.
 Staff will ensure appropriate cleaning and disinfecting measures are followed and will wear masks when social distancing cannot be maintained.
 Tidal Bore times for 2020 have been posted, and we look forward to seeing you soon.

-- River Parks – Brickyard Park, Wickwire Station Park, Shubie Park, Lewis Lake
+- River Parks – Brickyard Park, Wickwire Station Park, Shubie River Park, Lewis Lake

 The river parks are open and docks have been installed.